FullByte/FullByte.github.io/docs/tech/hardware/pc/pc-setup.md

 Remember:

 - Don't over-analyze this topic unless you have fun doing so.
-- It is a good experince to build your own PC.
+- It is a good experience to build your own PC.
 Sometimes it is however easier and cheaper to go with some prebuilt machine.
 - Do not buy an OS (e.g. Windows) if you can choose to exclude it.
 - Once the components you desire are cheaper, new components will be available which you will then desire.
 - If you buy a laptop, make sure things can be repaired/changed/upgraded easily.